DINIT-SERVICE(5) Dinit - service management system DINIT-SERVICE(5)

 Specifies that this service consumes (as its standard input) the output of another service.
 For example, this allows this service to act as a logging agent for another service.
 The named service must be a process-based service with log-type set to pipe.
 This setting is only valid for process and bgprocess services.

 Specifies various options for this service.
 See the OPTIONS section.
-This directive can be specified multiple times to set additional options.

 Specifies options for interpreting other settings when loading this service description.
 Currently there are two available options.
 One is export-passwd-vars, which specifies that the environment variables `USER', `LOGNAME' (same as `USER'), `HOME', `SHELL', `UID', and `GID' should be exported into the service's load environment (that is, overriding any global environment including the global environment file, but being overridable by the service's environment file).
 The other is export-service-name, which will set the environment variable `DINIT_SERVICE' containing the name of the current service.